Satyam/mithril-components/components/bsform/readme.md

 		* `label` {String} Text to be shown along the radio button.
 		* `value` {String} Value that this radio button represents.
 If the value obtained from the source of data (as described [above](#binding)) matches this `value`, the radio button will be active.
 When the button corresponding to this option is clicked, this is the value that will be saved.

+####Select####

+**TODO**
+The `mc.BootstrapForm.select(config)` creates a dropdown select element.
+It expects the following  argument:

+1. `config` {Object} Configuration object containing:
+	* `value`, `model` and/or `name` as described [above](#binding)
+	* `name` {String} Besides the usage described in the previous item, if a name for the collection is not provided, one will be generated so as to make the radio buttons exclusive of one another.
+	* `help`  {String} Help text to be shown below the input control ([see](http://getbootstrap.com/css/#forms-help-text))
+	* `multi` {Boolean} Allows for multiple item selection.
+If the `multi` selection is set, the result will be an array of the values of the items selected.
+	* `rows` {Integer} If present and greater than 1, a scrollable list, instead of a dropdown, will be produced.
+	* `options` {Array}, one entry per radio button, in the order expected to be shown.
+It may be a list of values or objects or a mix of the two.
+If it is a simple value, it is assumed that the label and the value match, otherwise, they can be specified separately by using an object which should contain:
+		* `label` {String} Text to be shown along the radio button.
+		* `value` {String} Value that this radio button represents.
+If the value obtained from the source of data (as described [above](#binding)) matches this `value`, the radio button will be active.
+When the button corresponding to this option is clicked, this is the value that will be saved.

 ####Static####

 The `mc.BootstrapForm.static(label, value)` component simply shows a fixed text instead of an actual input control  [see](http://getbootstrap.com/css/#forms-controls-static).
 It expects the following arguments: